JuWeber99/InnerTxn_PytealTutorial/article.md

 ```

 The app here basically just checks if is not already created thus has an application id of 0.
-Also it checks the application  and the state schema was specified correctly  for this app sinceit has to have 2 local uint Variables (`STAKED_AMOUNT`, `LAST_STAKE_ROUND`)
+Also it checks the application  and the state schema was specified correctly  for this app since it has to have 2 local uint Variables (`STAKED_AMOUNT`, `LAST_STAKE_ROUND`)
 and **3 global uint** variables (`FIXED_LICENSE_PRICE`, `ASSET_ID`, `REFUND_PERIOD`)
 for the application state and it that its a single transaction with on completion code: **NoOp**.

 The `STAKED_AMOUNT` keeps track of the payed in *microAlgos* by the buyer.
 The `STAKED_AMOUNT` determines the amount of *microAlgos* a user can receive as a maximum.
 Based on it, the refund amount `Y` can be calculated and refunded to the buyer in exchange for `X` amount **ASA** units if he wants so.
-`Y` whould be the result out of the following:
+`Y` would be the result out of the following:

 * `REFUND=X * FIXED_LICENSE_PRICE`.

 After doing that the `STAKED_AMOUNT` will get substracted by the refund: `STAKED_AMOUNT=STAKED_AMOUNT-REFUND`.
-The `REFUND_PERIOD` is a value of seconds and no Asset handin after the refund period:
+The `REFUND_PERIOD` is a value of seconds and no refund for an Asset after the refund period:

 * `Global.latest_timestamp() - LAST_STAKE_TIMESTAMP <= REFUND_PERIOD`,